GeneMAP-Research/.github/profile/README.md

 # Genetic Medicine and African populations

-[GeneMAP-Research](https://wonkamlab.github.io/index.html), supporting research at the GeneMAP Research Center with a robust infrastructure.
+GeneMAP-Research, supporting research at the GeneMAP Research Center with a robust infrastructure.

+GeneMAP is run the [Wonkam Lab]((https://wonkamlab.github.io/index.html))